andymasteroffish/ofxGCode/README.md

 # ofxGCode

-GCode library for oF 0.11.0, mostly made with my axidraw in mind
+G-Code library for openFrameworks 0.11.0, mostly made with my AxidDaw in mind

 This creates 2 dimensional gcode instructions, primarily for plotters